-As shown in Figure 1, the EAA Critical Period Management Plan for the San Antonio Pool requires Edwards groundwater permit holders in Atascosa, Bexar, Caldwell, Comal, Guadalupe, Hays, and Medina counties to reduce their annual authorized pumping by 30 percent.
-These reductions apply to all Edwards Aquifer groundwater permit holders authorized to pump more than three acre-feet annually.
-This includes industrial and agricultural uses, as well as, water utilities authorized to pump water from the Edwards Aquifer for delivery to its respective customers.
+As shown in Figure 1 the EAA Critical Period Management (CPM) plan for Stage 3 within the Uvalde Pool requires Edwards groundwater permit holders in Uvalde County to reduce their annual authorized pumping by 20 percent.
+Additionally, Figure 2 indicated that CPM Stage 3 for the San Antonio Pool requires Edwards groundwater permit holders in Atascosa, Bexar, Caldwell, Comal, Guadalupe, Hays, and Medina counties to reduce their annual authorized pumping by 35 percent.
+These reductions apply to all Edwards Aquifer groundwater permit holders industrial and agricultural users, as well as, water utilities authorized to pump water from the Edwards Aquifer for delivery to its respective customers.
 All affected permit holders must also report their pumping totals to the EAA on a monthly basis.